cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-12.5.2-(blobless).md

 ---
-title: Updating to 12.5.2 (Blobless)
+title: Updating to 12.5.4 (Blobless)
-permalink: /updating-to-12-5-2-(blobless)
+permalink: /updating-to-12-5-4-(blobless)
-excerpt: Guide on updating to 12.5.2 without any blobs.
+excerpt: Guide on updating to 12.5.4 without any blobs.
 redirect_from:
-  - /updating-to-12-5-2
+  - /updating-to-12-5-4
 ---

 ## Required Reading

-While iOS firmware version 12.5.2 is unsigned, it's still possible to update to it from a lower firmware version and use Chimera.
-However, this method will **expire on July 31th, 2021**.
+While iOS firmware version 12.5.4 is unsigned, it's still possible to update to it from a lower firmware version and use Chimera.
+However, this method will **expire on December 21st, 2021**.

 This method only works if you are on a 64-bit device that is not supported by iOS 13.
 {: .notice--danger}